Jimbob6272/gatsby-Portfolio-V1/content/sections/contact/contact.md

 address: 'Friesenstr.
 123, Berlin, Germany'
 ---

-Feel free to reach out if you would like to connect or collaborate on your next project.
+## Please reach out using the form below if would like to connect or collaborate on your next project.